USA Banner

 Operations Research Analyst

-Prior to joining the Volpe Center, Cuddy worked in multiple aspects of transportation technology and policy.
+Prior to joining the U.S. DOT Volpe Center, Cuddy worked in multiple aspects of transportation technology and policy.
 He developed university-industry research relationships at Northwestern University’s Transportation Center.
-He developed land-use/transportation policy for the State of New Jersey at Rutgers University’s Center for Urban Policy Research.
+Cuddy developed land-use/transportation policy for the state of New Jersey at Rutgers University’s Center for Urban Policy Research.
 He also developed hybrid vehicle drivetrain technology in partnership with GM, Ford, and Fiat Chrysler at the National Renewable Energy Laboratory.
-He holds a PhD in urban planning and policy development from Rutgers University (New Brunswick, NJ), an MS in mechanical engineering from the University of Colorado Boulder (Boulder, CO), and a BS in mechanical and aerospace engineering from Cornell University (Ithaca, NY).
+Cuddy holds a PhD in urban planning and policy development from Rutgers University, an MS in mechanical engineering from the University of Colorado Boulder, and a BS in mechanical and aerospace engineering from Cornell University.

 April Davison, PhD